-- We confirmed our understanding of management's Going Concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment; - We obtained management's going concern assessment, including the cash forecast and covenant calculations for the going concern period which covers a year from the date of signing this audit opinion.
-The assessment included an analysis of the Company's cash position, the Company's significant debt commitments during the year, the Company's available credit facility and the Company's access to group financing; - We assessed the Company's parent and subsidiary undertaking's liquidity and solvency position to identify any impairment indicators and enquired of key management regarding the approach to credit risk management, including the assessment of the counterparty's debt servicing capacity; - We reviewed the Company's going concern disclosures included in the financial statements in order to assess that the disclosures were appropriate and in conformity with the reporting standards.
+- In conjunction with our walkthrough of the Company's financial close process, we confirmed our understanding of management's Going Concern assessment process and also engaged with management early to ensure all key factors were considered in their assessment; - We obtained management's going concern assessment, including the cash forecast and covenant calculations for the going concern period which covers a year from the date of signing this audit opinion.
+The assessment included an analysis of the Company's cash position, the Company's significant debt commitments during the year, the Company's available credit facility and the Company's access to group financing; - We assessed the Company's parent and subsidiary undertakings' liquidity and solvency position to identify any impairment indicators and enquired of key management regarding the approach to credit risk management, including the assessment of the counterparties' debt servicing capacity; - We reviewed the Company going concern disclosures included in the financial statements in order to assess that the disclosures were appropriate and in conformity with the reporting standards.